drojaazu/chrgfx/gfxdef/README.md

       big_endian 0
     }

-The basic algorithm works by shifting and masking the component data.
+The basic algorithm works by shifting the channel bitsand masking the component data.
 Therefore we specify the size of the data for each component and its position relative to the least significant bit.
 You can visualize this with the bit layout in the comments above.
 There are five bits of red, which are natually positioned at the LSB, so the shift is 0.
 There are five bits of green, which need to be shifted 5 bits to the right to arrive at the LSB.
 Finally, blue is 5 bits as well, shifted 10 bits to the right.

 This is fine for simple layouts with single blocks of sequential data, like the Super Famicom, but let's look at the definition for the Neo-Geo next:

-    coldef
+    rgbcoldef
     {
       id col_snk_neogeo
       comment SNK NeoGeo